kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/patchesjson6902/_index.md

     Patch resources using the [json 6902 standard](https://tools.ietf.org/html/rfc6902)
 ---

+{{% pageinfo color="warning" %}}
+The `patchesJson6902` field was deprecated in v5.0.0.
+This field will never be removed from the kustomize.config.k8s.io/v1beta1 Kustomization API, but it will not be included in the kustomize.config.k8s.io/v1 Kustomization API.
+When Kustomization v1 is available, we will announce the deprecation of the v1beta1 version.
+There will be at least two releases between deprecation and removal of Kustomization v1beta1 support from the kustomize CLI, and removal itself will happen in a future major version bump.

+Please move your `patchesJson6902` into the [patches](/references/kustomize/kustomization/patches) field.
+This field supports patchesJson6902, but with slightly different syntax.
+You can run `kustomize edit fix` to automatically convert `patchesJson6902` to `patches`.
+{{% /pageinfo %}}

 Each entry in this list should resolve to a kubernetes object and a JSON patch that will be applied to the object.
 The JSON patch is documented at <https://tools.ietf.org/html/rfc6902>